George Lloyd (1913 - 1998)

 |Lloyd was an early adopter of digital technology, and established his own recording, production, publishing and distribution company, Albany Records UK) .
 In association with their sister company Albany Records (USA) the label made 22 CD recordings in all, on which Lloyd conducted his own music, working with ensembles such as the Philharmonia, and the London Symphony Orchestra.
 Lloyd was for two seasons Principal Conductor of the Albany Symphony Orchestra in New York State, where he frequently conducted his own symphonies and works by 20th century American composers.
 He was also a guest conductor at the Hong Kong Philharmonic Orchestra, which premiered a number of his works.
 The US premiere of Lloyd’s Seventh Symphony was given by the Chicago Symphony Orchestra under Neeme Jarvi.
 Lloyd conducted 25 CD recordings in all, in addition to works recorded by Sir Edward Downes and others.
 Only two orchestral works and his opera The Serf remained unrecorded at the time of his death.
 His works for brass band are regularly adopted as test pieces in brass band contests throughout the UK and Europe.

 Death and historic legacy

-After his death Lloyd was twice Composer of the Week on Radio 3, and the 2013 BBC Proms programme included a performance of his Requiem, and his H.M.S.
-Trinidad March was played on the occasion of the Last Night.
-Also in 2013, the British Library acquired all of George Lloyd's autograph music manuscripts, sketches and draft scores in recognition of their historic importance for British musical life.
+Lloyd was twice Composer of the Week on BBC Radio 3, and the 2013 BBC Proms programme included a performance of his Requiem, and his HMS Trinidad March was played on the occasion of the Last Night of the Proms.
+Also in 2013, the British Library acquired all of George Lloyd's autograph music manuscripts, sketches and draft scores.